 Burgess on James Joyce

-James Joyce was born on 2 February 1882.
-This became a date of great importance to Anthony Burgess, who began writing Here Comes Everybody, the first of his critical books about Joyce, on 2 February 1964.
-Following the writing plan he had drawn up in advance, Burgess typed the final page of Here Comes Everybody on 16 June, the date known to Joyce fans and scholars as ‘Bloomsday’, when Joyce had met Nora Barnacle, the woman who later became his wife, and the date on which his novel Ulysses takes place.
+James Joyce was born on 2 February 1882 and died on 13 January 1941.
+These dates were important to Anthony Burgess, who began writing Here Comes Everybody, the first of his critical books about Joyce, on 13 January 1964.
+Following the plan he had drawn up in advance, Burgess typed the final page of Here Comes Everybody on 16 June, the date known to Joyce fans and scholars as ‘Bloomsday’, when Joyce had met Nora Barnacle, the woman who later became his wife, and the date on which his novel Ulysses takes place.

 Reviewing Burgess’s book in the Observer, the novelist and critic Philip Toynbee wrote: ‘This is the best study of Joyce that I have ever read — good-humoured and modest, learned but full of a considered enthusiasm which will make many of us turn back to Ulysses and some of us, perhaps, try again to penetrate the tough nutshell of Finnegans Wake.’